Priyasunil26/Documentation/Documentation.md

 ## 4. Bold BI Installation

 - Features to be enabled in IIS to run Bold BI in Windows Server OS.
 Refer to [Bold BI documentation](https://help.boldbi.com/deploying-bold-bi/deploying-in-windows/installation-and-deployment/).
-- You have the option to download various versions of Bold BI from [here](https://www.boldbi.com/account/downloads). you can download
+- You have the option to download various versions of Bold BI from [here](https://www.boldbi.com/account/downloads). you can download and install.
 - Follow the steps in the [documentation](https://help.boldbi.com/deploying-bold-bi/deploying-in-windows/installation-and-deployment/) to install the BoldBI web application.
 - For guidance on startup configuration for Bold BI, please refer to the following link: [Help.BoldBI.com](https://help.boldbi.com/application-startup/latest/)

+**Note:** During configuration in Advanced mode, make sure to note the names of the three databases.

 ## 5. Create a Snapshot of Virtual Machine